Behnam-sn/Castle-Docusaurus/docs/ddd/strategic-design/ubiquitous-language.md

 It can mean a regulatory rule or an insurance contract.

 The exact meaning can be worked out in human-to-human interaction, depending on the context.
-Software, however, doesn’t cope well with ambiguity, and it can be cumbersome and challenging to model the “policy” entity in code.
+Software, however, doesn’t cope well with ambiguity,
+And it can be cumbersome and challenging to model the “policy” entity in code.

 Ubiquitous language demands a single meaning for each term,
-so “policy” should be modeled explicitly using the two terms regulatory rule and insurance contract.
+So “policy” should be modeled explicitly using the two terms regulatory rule and insurance contract.

 #### Synonymous Terms

 Two terms cannot be used interchangeably in a ubiquitous language.

 For example, many systems use the term user.
-However, a careful examination of the domain experts’ lingo may reveal that user and other terms are used interchangeably: for example, user, visitor, administrator, account, etc.
+However, a careful examination of the domain experts’ lingo may reveal that user and other terms are used interchangeably:
+For example, user, visitor, administrator, account, etc.

 Synonymous terms can seem harmless at first.
 However, in most cases, they denote different concepts.

 In this example, both visitor and account technically refer to the system’s users;
 however, in most systems, unregistered and registered users represent different roles and have different behaviors.
-For example, the “visitors” data is used mainly for analysis purposes, whereas “accounts” actually uses the system and its functionality.
+For example, the “visitors” data is used mainly for analysis purposes,
+Whereas “accounts” actually uses the system and its functionality.

 It is preferable to use each term explicitly in its specific context.
-Understanding the differences between the terms in use allows for building simpler and clearer models and implementations of the business domain’s entities.
+Understanding the differences between the terms in use,
+Allows for building simpler and clearer models and implementations of the business domain’s entities.

-### Tools
+### Continuous Effort

+Cultivating a ubiquitous language is a continuous process.
+As the project evolves, more domain knowledge will be discovered.
+It’s important for such insights to be reflected in the ubiquitous language.

+It should be constantly validated and evolved.
+Everyday use of the language will, over time, reveal deeper insights into the business domain.
+When such breakthroughs happen,
+The ubiquitous language must evolve to keep pace with the newly acquired domain knowledge.

+## Tools of Ubiquitous Language

-There are tools and technologies that can alleviate the processes of capturing and managing a ubiquitous language.
+Tools such as wiki-based glossaries and Gherkin tests can greatly alleviate the process of documenting and maintaining a ubiquitous language.

+However, keep in mind the main prerequisite for an effective ubiquitous language is usage.
+The language has to be used consistently in all project-related communications.

+Use the tools to support the management of the ubiquitous language,
+But don’t expect the documentation to replace the actual usage.

+> Individuals and interactions over processes and tools.
+> — Agile Manifesto

-#### Wikis
+### Wikis

-For example, a wiki can be used as a glossary to capture and document the ubiquitous language.
+A wiki can be used as a glossary to capture and document the ubiquitous language.

 Such a glossary alleviates the onboarding process of new team members,
-as it serves as a go-to place for information about the business domain’s terminology.
+As it serves as a go-to place for information about the business domain’s terminology.

 It’s important to make glossary maintenance a shared effort.
 When a ubiquitous language is changed, all team members should be encouraged to go ahead and update the glossary.
 That’s contrary to a centralized approach, in which only team leaders or architects are in charge of maintaining the glossary.

-#### Gherkin Tests
+### Gherkin Tests

 Despite the obvious advantages of maintaining a glossary of project-related terminology, it has an inherent limitation.

 Glossaries work best for “nouns”: names of entities, processes, roles, and so on.
 Although nouns are important, capturing the behavior is crucial.

-The behavior is not a mere list of verbs associated with nouns, but the actual business logic, with its rules, assumptions, and invariants.
+The behavior is not a mere list of verbs associated with nouns,
+But the actual business logic, with its rules, assumptions, and invariants.
 Such concepts are much harder to document in a glossary.

 Hence, glossaries are best used in tandem with other tools that are better suited to capture the behavior.
-for example, use cases or Gherkin tests.
+For example, use cases or Gherkin tests.

-Automated tests written in the Gherkin language are not only great tools for capturing the ubiquitous language but also act as an additional tool for bridging the gap between domain experts and software engineers.
+Automated tests written in the Gherkin language are not only great tools for capturing the ubiquitous language,
+But also act as an additional tool for bridging the gap between domain experts and software engineers.

 Domain experts can read the tests and verify the system’s expected behavior.

 For example, see the following test written in the Gherkin language: